thanh-khuu/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 This application will help users document the games they've played before and games they want to and anticipate they'll play next, and add those games to their profile.
 ### Features
-User Login
+User Login,
-Create Games
+Create Games,
-Create Lists
+Create Lists,
-Add Games to List
+Add Games to List,
 Search Games from Database
 ### Technologies
-Java
+Java,
-Springboot
+Springboot,
-Bootstrap
+Bootstrap,
-MySQL
+MySQL,
 Heroku
 ### What I'll Have to Learn
 I need to learn more about Heroku and how to deploy simple web apps into the Heroku's cloud platform.
 I also need to learn more about bootstrap and how I can customize the user interface of my app since I want to focus more on making a simple app aesthetically pleasing.